Flexiblefabric/Tien-Len/README.md

 - Settings and menu overlays are provided.
 - A dedicated *House Rules* screen lets you toggle optional rules such as “Chặt” bombs, chain cutting and others.
+  The *Flip Suit Rank* rule reverses suit ordering and can only be enabled from the main menu.
 - On-screen **Play**, **Pass** and **Undo** buttons between your hand and the pile.

 Displaying card images requires the **Pillow** library, which is